 Spirit communication is not unique to Spiritualism.
 It has existed since human beings first walked on the planet and will exist long after our own steps are no longer imprinted in the sands of time.
 Spiritualism is life itself, here and hereafter, and it exists naturally whether we call it a religion or not.

-We practice the religion, we espouse the philosophy and demonstrate the science when proving survival.
-In other words, we practice and live Spiritualism as a religion.
+We practice, we espouse the philosophy and demonstrate the science when proving survival.
 We understand the truth and teachings of Spiritualism as a philosophy.
 We demonstrate and prove the phenomena of Spiritualism as a science.

 As a philosophy, Spiritualism seeks to establish truth as evidenced in God’s Natural Law and discerned in the Seven Principles.

 As a science it endeavours to demonstrate that spirit manifestations are observable, quantifiable and verifiable.